Chris Hillman

 Filepass File Sharing Utility

-by Filepass File Sharing Utility | reviewed by Ben Bernstein
+BY Filepass File Sharing Utility | reviewed by Ben Bernstein

 If you mix records for a living and are spending too much time digging through texts, Facebook Messenger posts, and bottomless email threads from various band members looking for mix notes, then Filepass is a must-have for you!
 An online platform that streamlines the sharing of mixes and client...